popovicu/g2disk/README.md

 # How to use

-This intended build tool for this repository is `bazel`.
+The intended build tool for this repository is `bazel`.

 ## Building the `nbdkit` plugin